jayhack/inventar.io/README.md

 # Inventar.io
-A platform for building connectivity apps through email and SMS
+A platform for web apps that interact with the user through email and/or SMS

 ## I. Overview